Here’s the deal on getting rid of Spider Mites!

-Spider mites thrive in hot and dry conditions (psst… where houseplants live), especially where their predators have been killed off due to the use of insecticides.
+Spider mite species thrive in hot and dry conditions (psst… where houseplants live), especially where their natural predators have been killed off due to the use of insecticides.

 These windsurfers disperse over broad areas using their webs.

-When populations become large, you can see their webs with the naked eye.
+When populations become large, you can see their fine webbing with the naked eye.
 Some of their common host plants include: